-Tax free threshold claimed – where the payee has claimed the tax-free threshold this field must be set to Y. If the payee has indicated they do not wish to claim the tax-free threshold this field must be set to N. Where both Yes and No boxes are marked, or neither box is marked then the field must be left blank.
+7.64 Tax free threshold claimed – where the payee has claimed the tax-free threshold this field must be set to Y. If the payee has indicated they do not wish to claim the tax-free threshold this field must be set to N. Where both Yes and No boxes are marked, or neither box is marked then the field must be left blank.

-Senior Australians tax offset claimed – where the payee has claimed a senior Australians tax offset (SATO) this field must be set to Y. If no SATO has been claimed this field must be set to N.
+7.65 Higher education loan programme (HELP), Student Start-up Loan (SSL) or Trade support loan (TSL) indicator – if the payee has indicated an existing HELP, Student Start-up Loan (SSL) or TSL debt this field must be set to Y. If the payee has indicated that no HELP or TSL debt exists, this field must be set to N.

-Student Financial Supplement Scheme indicator – where a Financial Supplement Scheme debt is notified on the TFN declaration this field must be set to Y. Otherwise this field must be set to N.Zone, dependent or special rebates claimed – where any of these rebates have been claimed this field must be set to Y. If no rebate has been claimed this field must be set to N.
+7.66 Student Financial Supplement Scheme indicator – where a Financial Supplement Scheme debt is notified on the TFN declaration this field must be set to Y. Otherwise this field must be set to N.

-Higher education loan programme (HELP) or Trade support loan (TSL) indicator – if the payee has indicated an existing HELP, Student Start-up Loan (SSL) or TSL debt this field must be set to Y. If the payee has indicated that no HELP or TSL debt exists, this field must be set to N. Payee signature present – where the record reported is supported by a hardcopy signed by the payee this field must be set to Y. Otherwise set to N.
+7.67 Payee signature present – where the record reported is supported by a hardcopy signed by the payee this field must be set to Y. Otherwise set to N.

-Date declaration signed by payee – the date the payee signed the declaration must be reported in the format DDMMCCYY.
+7.68 Date declaration signed by payee – the date the payee signed the declaration must be reported in the format DDMMCCYY.
 If no date is present, report 00000000 in this field.
-For example, 24th January 2014 would be reported as 24012014.
+For example, 24th January 2017 would be reported as 24012017.